danielsteman/web-rs/articles/blog16.md

 This validates the `yaml` specifications in a bundle and will raise warnings for unknown keys or even errors for incorrect references.
 Up until now, this guard rail prevented many errors in to-be-merged code, but I wanted to take a step further.
 As the number of bundles grow, so does the potential for shipping bugs.
 This led to the creation of [BundleLint](https://github.com/danielsteman/bundlelint).
 It is a command line tool that can perform more custom and opinionated checks.
 An example of such a check is making sure that Databricks workflows that are deployed to the production target (AKA production workspace) send notifications to Slack when they fail.

-Like the `databricks-cli`, `bundlelint` was built using [cobra](https://github.com/spf13/cobra), a simple interface for Go that takes care of a lot of common CLI functionality so you don't have to.
-What I liked about it is that you can easily register functions that need to be executed when a CLI command is ran.
-The function takes
+Like the `databricks-cli`, `bundlelint` is built using [cobra](https://github.com/spf13/cobra), a simple interface for Go that takes care of a lot of common CLI functionality so you don't have to, such as automatic help generation for commands and flags and automatically generated autocomplete for your favorite shell.
+What I also liked about it is that you can easily register functions that need to be executed when a CLI command is ran.
+The registered function takes arguments and flags and performs a task, conditionally. `cobra` suggests that "the best applications read like sentences", so `bundlelint test_bundle` would make sense, considering "bundlelint" to be a made up verb based on an actual verb, "lint".

 ```bash
 ❯ bundlelint -h